-Fender guitars have a bit of a different sound, again because of the way they’re made.
+When we’re looking at Fender vs. Gibson, Fenders have a bit of a different sound, again because of the way they’re made.
 Fenders are usually made with alder and ash, producing a brighter tone and offering a lighter feel.

 Fender typically uses a 25.5″ scale length, which provides a rich, almost bell-like tone.

 And for its fingerboard, Fender typically uses a shorter radius (7.25-9.5″), offering a thinner, curved neck.
 Beginners and players with small hands might find these thinner necks more comfortable.